aggnostos/seedex-docs/en/getting-started.md

 wget -O - https://aggnostos.github.io/seedex-openwrt/install.sh | sh
 ```

-The installer adds the Seedex package feed, installs `seedex-box` and `luci-app-seedex` for LuCI.
+The installer adds the Seedex package feed and installs `seedex-box` and `luci-app-seedex` for LuCI.
 Nothing is started until you apply the first config.
 To skip LuCI, run the installer with `| sh -s -- --no-luci`.

 ## Use your own servers